glacials/twos.dev/src/From Google to Apple.md

 Once in a while I challenge my beliefs by changing seats.
 This is how I understand why—or whether—I really prefer what I chose.
 But when I've previously trialed a borrowed iPhone for a few months (thanks [@bensw](https://twitter.com/bensw)), my thoughts amounted to "It's not that different, but the Google apps don't have OS integration".

 I've realized since then it’s hard to know the Apple value proposition without being immersed in the ecosystem.
-For the same reason the Google Assistant doesn't shine iOS, iOS doesn't shine if you only use Google apps.
+For the same reason the Google Assistant doesn't shine on iOS, iOS doesn't shine if you only use Google apps.

 After a buggy summer with my Pixel 3a, I decided now’s a good time to give Apple an honest shot.
 The infamous walled garden may not let me out, but better to trap myself on one side and know both, than trap myself on the other and know one.
 These are my notes on hopping the fence.